Donate

 FRUSTRATIONS & CELEBRATIONS

-The final thing we ask is have we done anything to hurt each other.
-This helps prevents hurts and offenses from building to the point you are saying, you've never met my needs the whole time we've been married.
-This is definitely the harder part of the conversation but probably the most important part.
-It is important for both partners to create a safe environment to allow their spouse to open up.
+The final thing we ask is whether have we done anything to hurt each other.
+This helps prevent hurts and offenses from building to the point you are saying, you've never met my needs the whole time we've been married.
+This is the hardest part of the conversation but probably the most important part.
+Both partners need to create a safe environment to allow their spouses to open up.

 Now, remember, I'm supposed to listen, ask questions, and apologize, if necessary.